Travis Larson

 Who were some of your earliest musical influences?

 My first real exposure to music was 70s stuff.
 The Stones were huge then.
 Elton John.
-The progressive thing was also big, so my early influences on piano, what I started on, were bands like ELP, Yes, and Rush.
-This obviously carried over to the music I play now.
-Guitar-wise, Jeff Beck's got to be in there.
+The progressive thing was also big, so my early influences on piano, what I started on, were acts like ELP, Herbie Hancock, and then Pink Floyd, Rush...
+More guitar oriented bands.
+When I heard Jeff Beck I decided "that's what I want to do".

 Who are some of your more recent musical influences?